Fly Fishing For Salmon: Tactics Used By Guides For More Salmon

 Some salmon will run up small creeks, some as small as a few feet wide.
 Fishing For Salmon on small creeks and rivers is possible using methods like nymphing or streamer fishing.

-When fly fishing for salmon in small rivers that are 20 feet wide or less I think the best method is to nymph fish for them.
-In these types of rivers, the salmon will often shoot through the shallow fast water ignoring any bait or fly that is thrown at them, and then hold for a period of time in the deeper pockets and pools.
+When fly fishing in small rivers 20 feet wide or less, I think the best method is to dead drift nymph fish for them.
+In these types of clear water rivers, the salmon will often shoot through the shallow fast water ignoring any bait or fly that is thrown at them, and then hold for a period of time in the deeper pockets and pools.

-Fly Fishing For Salmon In Medium Sized Rivers: Best Methods
+Fly Fishing In Medium-Sized Salmon Rivers: Best Methods

 Fly fishing for salmon on medium sized rivers.

-If possible, I prefer to fly fishing for salmon on medium sized rivers like this one because the pools are easy to find and the salmon will concentrate in recognizable spots.
+If possible, I prefer to fly fishing on medium sized rivers like this one because the pools are easy to find and the salmon will concentrate in recognizable spots.

-Medium-sized rivers that range from 20 to 60 feet wide are my favorite rivers to fish.
-The salmon in these rivers will concentrate in predictable spots and this makes it easier to catch them.
-I have had days of hooking over 50 salmon on these types of rivers and these are the rivers that I recommend new anglers try to fish first.
+Medium-sized rivers that range from 20 to 60 feet wide are my favorite salmon rivers to fly fish.
+The salmon in these rivers will concentrate in predictable spots and this makes it easier to catch them with fly gear.
+I have had days of hooking over 50 salmon on these types of rivers and because they have lots of room to run they fight amazingly.

 The salmon in these larger rivers tend to feed more aggressively and are less line shy and less nervous which often makes them easier to catch.